 5.1 Kellogg represents, warrants and covenants that: (i) Kellogg is duly formed in its jurisdiction of organization, and the individual(s) executing the Agreement on behalf of Kellogg have the requisite authority necessary to bind Kellogg to the performance of its obligations hereunder; and (ii) Kellogg owns all right, title, and interest in and to, or has full and sufficient right and authority to use in the manner required by this Agreement, any materials or data required to be furnished by Kellogg to Service Provider in connection with Service Provider’s performance of the Services.

-5.2 Service Provider represents, warrants and covenants that: (i) Service Provider is duly formed in its jurisdiction of organization, and the individual(s) executing the Agreement on behalf of Service Provider have the requisite authority necessary to bind Service Provider to the performance of its obligations hereunder; (ii) Service Provider is financially capable of fulfilling all requirements of this Agreement; (iii) there are no legal proceedings pending or threatened against Service Provider that could reasonably be expected to prevent Service Provider from performing the Services; (iv) Service Provider is not prohibited by any loan, contract, financing arrangement, third party contract, or otherwise from entering into this Agreement; (v) Service Provider will perform the Services and all of its duties and obligations under this Agreement in a manner that is in compliance with, and will not violate, any Applicable Laws with jurisdiction or authority over Kellogg or Service Provider; (vi) it has and will maintain adequate equipment and a duly qualified staff as necessary to perform the Services in an efficient, professional, diligent, timely and workmanlike manner and as described in this Agreement; (vii) its Services will be performed by personnel possessing competency consistent with highest applicable industry standards and are experienced in the performance of the Services contemplated by this Agreement; and (viii) Service Provider will not introduce into any of Kellogg’s systems, or fail to exercise best efforts to, any virus, worm, Trojan horse, automatic restraint, time bomb, or any other feature or function that may, intentionally or unintentionally, cause: (a) erasing, destroying, corrupting, or modifying any software or data of Kellogg without the prior express written consent of Kellogg; or (b) bypassing any internal or external software security measure to obtain access to software or data of Kellogg without the prior express written consent of Kellogg.
+5.2 Service Provider represents, warrants and covenants that: (i) Service Provider is duly formed in its jurisdiction of organization, and the individual(s) executing the Agreement on behalf of Service Provider have the requisite authority necessary to bind Service Provider to the performance of its obligations hereunder; (ii) Service Provider is financially capable of fulfilling all requirements of this Agreement; (iii) there are no legal proceedings pending or threatened against Service Provider that could reasonably be expected to prevent Service Provider from performing the Services; (iv) Service Provider is not prohibited by any loan, contract, financing arrangement, third party contract, or otherwise from entering into this Agreement; (v) Service Provider will perform the Services and all of its duties and obligations under this Agreement in a manner that is in compliance with, and will not violate, any Applicable Laws with jurisdiction or authority over Kellogg or Service Provider; (vi) it has and will maintain adequate equipment and a duly qualified staff as necessary to perform the Services in an efficient, professional, diligent, timely and workmanlike manner and as described in this Agreement; (vii) its Services will be performed by personnel possessing competency consistent with highest applicable industry standards and are experienced in the performance of the Services contemplated by this Agreement; and (viii) Service Provider will make all commercially reasonable efforts not introduce into any of Kellogg’s systems any virus, worm, Trojan horse, automatic restraint, time bomb, or any other feature or function that may, intentionally or unintentionally, cause: (a) erasing, destroying, corrupting, or modifying any software or data of Kellogg without the prior express written consent of Kellogg; or (b) bypassing any internal or external software security measure to obtain access to software or data of Kellogg without the prior express written consent of Kellogg.
 Service Provider’s obligation in the event of a breach of the preceding warranty will be to assist Kellogg in eradicating and mitigating the effects of any virus or other harmful code, at Service Provider’s sole cost and expense.

 6. Indemnification and Damages

-6.1 Each Party will defend, indemnify and hold the other, its parent company, directors, officers, subsidiaries, Affiliates, employees, agents, contractors, patrons, and invitees (collectively, the “Indemnified Party”) harmless from any and all losses, claims, demands, causes of action, proceedings lawsuits, fees, government-imposed fines or penalties, liabilities, damages, judgments, settlements, costs, and expenses (including all reasonable attorney’s fees and legal costs) (collectively, “Losses”) brought or asserted by a third party resulting from (i) alleged patent, trademark or copyright infringement or unfair competition in connection with the actions contemplated in this Agreement; or (ii) breach of any Applicable Law in connection with this Agreement.
+6.1 Each Party will defend, indemnify and hold the other, its parent company, directors, officers, subsidiaries, Affiliates, employees, and agents, (collectively, the “Indemnified Party”) harmless from any and all losses, claims, demands, causes of action, proceedings lawsuits, fees, government-imposed fines or penalties, liabilities, damages, judgments, settlements, costs, and expenses (including all reasonable attorney’s fees and legal costs) (collectively, “Losses”) brought or asserted by a third party resulting from (i) alleged patent, trademark or copyright infringement or unfair competition in connection with the actions contemplated in this Agreement; or (ii) breach of any Applicable Law in connection with this Agreement.